Lexicon

 ORIGINAL

-The spectrum of power from suggestion to compulsion—the recognition that coercion is not binary but varies in intensity, and that accountability requirements should scale with coercive force.
+Coercion is not binary but a spectrum, from suggestion through default through mandate to force — and accountability should scale accordingly.
 A recommendation is low on the gradient; a default setting is higher; a mandatory requirement higher still; physical force is the extreme.
-The receipt regime does not require the same documentation for a suggestion as for an arrest, but it does require that the gradient be legible: those affected must be able to tell where on the spectrum the power being exercised falls.
-The coercive gradient also clarifies when civic asymmetry applies: the more coercive the act, the more transparency is required; the less coercive, the more privacy is permitted.
-Platforms that claim to merely 'suggest' while actually 'compel' (through defaults, dark patterns, or monopoly position) violate the coercive gradient by misrepresenting their position on it.
+The receipt regime does not demand the same documentation for a suggestion as for an arrest, but it does demand that the gradient be legible: those affected must be able to tell where on the spectrum the power falls.
+The more coercive the act, the more transparency is owed; the less coercive, the more privacy is permitted.
+Platforms that claim to merely 'suggest' while actually 'compel' (through defaults, dark patterns, or monopoly position) violate the gradient by misrepresenting their position on it.

 Cognitive Commodity